wanyongshinccf/PESTICA/README.md

 How to install
 Download the PESTICA package in your local and set path in your enviroment.
-For example, if you download the package in /Users/wyshin/SLOMOCO export PATH=$PATH:/Users/wyshin/SLOMOCO in bash/zsh set (or setevn) PATH = $PATH::/Users/wyshin/SLOMOCO in csh/zcsh
+For example, if you download the package in /Users/wyshin/SLOMOCO, export PATH=$PATH:/Users/wyshin/SLOMOCO in bash/zsh or, set (or setevn) PATH = $PATH::/Users/wyshin/SLOMOCO in csh/zcsh

-AFNI and MATLAB should be installed and included in PATH Type "afni" and "matlab" in your terminal.
+AFNI and MATLAB should be installed and included in PATH.
+Type "afni" and "matlab" in your terminal.
 They should bring the program properly.

 Included the software packages